 Diana Grey has a Public Relations major with over five years of work experience, including writing for Wealthsimple.
 After graduating, she joined a tech software startup company as a marketing assistant manager.
 At the company she has majored in content marketing and closing customers.
 She understands the science of SEO and produces highly rating articles.

-There are various CRA tax forms you can use to claim deductions to reduce your taxable income while saving more on taxes: The T778 is one such form.
+There are various Canada Revenue Agency (CRA) tax forms you can use to claim deductions to reduce your taxable income while saving more on taxes: the T778 is one such form.
 Here's what you need to know.

-Also known as the Child Care Expense Deductions, the T778 is only available to taxpayers with an eligible child.
-It features various parts that allow you to claim child care expenses.
-However, the T778 shouldn't be mistaken for a tax credit.
+Also known as the Child Care Expense Deduction, the T778 is only available to taxpayers with an eligible child or children.
+It features various parts that allow you to claim child care expenses; however, the T778 shouldn't be mistaken for a tax credit.
 It is a deduction that can significantly reduce your total tax owed.
-Below is a quick overview of the T778 form, including who should fill it and the expenses you can claim.
+Below is a quick overview of the T778 form, including who should fill it out and the expenses you can claim.
 The form features four main parts, as follows:

 Part A – Total Child Care Expenses

 This is where you enter the total child care expenses you have incurred during the tax year for which you're claiming deductions.
 In this section, you can enter the first name, last name, and birth date of all eligible children.
-You will also enter the expenses paid and the child care organization (or name and SIN of the child) who received the payments.
-Other entries include the number of weeks spent in boarding schools and overnight camps, and a separate entry for total expenses paid on eligible children six years or younger at the end of the tax year.
+You will also enter the expenses paid and the name of the child care organization or name and social insurance number of the individual who received the payments.
+Other entries include the number of weeks spent in boarding schools and overnight camps, and a separate entry for total expenses paid on eligible children 6 years or younger at the end of the tax year.

 Part B – Basic Limit for Child Care Expenses